top of page

-During COVID-19, Dade County Street Response identified that the same communities most neglected during hurricanes would also be the ones hardest hit during the pandemic.
+During COVID-19, the Dade County Street Response identified that the same communities most neglected during hurricanes would also be the ones hardest hit during the pandemic.
 Immediately at the start of the pandemic, our Community Emergency Operations Center activated.
 By the beginning of March, we had mobilized 50 volunteers to conduct wellness checks over the phone of 1000s of people identified as vulnerable.
 Before conducting phone calls, each volunteer attended a short training on COVID-19, how to identify people that should be tested using a decision tree and general information about how to communicate important things like how the virus spread/how to protect themselves.
-We directed people to the Emergency room for critical care, to testing facilities throughout the county and paid for testing for those who couldn’t afford it (in the March, testing was free at limited locations, under strict CDC guidelines).
+Dr. Henderson directed people to the Emergency room for critical care, to testing facilities throughout the county and paid for testing for those who couldn’t afford it (in the March, testing was free at limited locations, under strict CDC guidelines).
 With the help of our coalition partners, we created an online resource map (updated daily) of testing facilities throughout all of FL, equipped with food distribution centers and other resources.

-As a public health measure, we decided to create a full-service shower site in a local church parking lot in Overtown (St. Johns Missionary Baptist Church under leadership of Bishop Adams).
+As a public health measure, we fundraised to launch a full-service shower site in a local church parking lot in Overtown (St. Johns Missionary Baptist Church under leadership of Bishop Adams).
 The site was open for 12 hours a day at first, with 3 outdoor showers, 15 portable bathrooms and 5 hand washing stations, serviced multiple times during the week.
-We paid 5 volunteers to help manage the site $15/hour and also coordinated 70 nonpaid volunteers who rotated through 3 hour shifts throughout the day.
+We paid 5 volunteers to help manage the site $15/hour and also coordinated 70 unpaid volunteers who rotated through 3 hour shifts throughout the day.
 We then cut the hours down to 8hrs daily due to burn out and were able to manage the site for 8 consecutive months.
-During that time, we served 1000s of people, handed out over 500 tents, 1000s of masks, tested over 500 people, handed out 1000s of pounds of clothes/food/supplies.
+During that time, the Dade County Street Response served 1000s of people, handed out over 500 tents, 1000s of masks, tested over 500 people, handed out 1000s of pounds of clothes/food/supplies.
 1000s of people had access to running water, showers and toiletries.
 We also had social workers present from the homeless trust, Camillus health and other service providers coordinating shelter and quarantine placement.